My-WorkPlace-Inferno/Plan-1/README.md

 # Simple software provisioning in AWS (Amazon Linux 2)

-Here I have created an instance and provisioned on AWS using Terraform.
+Here, I have created an instance and provisioned on AWS using Terraform.

 ```